Family in court dispute over hotels in Dublin and Galway

 There were no objections to admit the case to the list.

-Adjourning the case to a date in January the judge said that Andrena Flannery’s application to become a party to the action will be considered at a later date.
+Adjourning the case to a date in January the judge said that Andrena Moynihan’s application to become a party to the action will be considered at a later date.